In the US, 43 982 people die of a drug overdose each year, averaging to about 120 deaths per day.

-And recently, I found myself watching a video by Juggling The Jenkins Blog, wherein blogger and former addict Tiffany Jenkins reacted to such comments (directed toward another individual) as, “if you overdose, you know, cause you’re a drug addict… I’m not saving you” and “stick a needle of f*cking poison in your arm… and die a pathetic death on the shitty floor of a shitty public bathroom… Nice choice buddy”.
+And recently, I found myself watching a Juggling The Jenkins Blog, wherein blogger and former addict Tiffany Jenkins reacted to such comments (directed toward another individual) as, “if you overdose, you know, cause you’re a drug addict… I’m not saving you” and “stick a needle of f*cking poison in your arm… and die a pathetic death on the shitty floor of a shitty public bathroom… Nice choice buddy”.by

 I like to think that beliefs such as these, that addicts deserve to die because they “made the choices” that led to their overdose, are in the minority.
 And maybe they are.
 But nonetheless, it is a belief that I have heard many try to defend.
 It is even a belief that has bled into our medical system.
 In 2017, Sheriff Richard K. Jones of Butler County, Ohio declared that his deputies will no longer will be supplied with a product needed to save the lives of anyone experiencing an overdose.
 In another part of the same state, it has been proposed that emergency responders not be dispatched to help anyone experiencing their third overdose.

 “I’m not the one that decides if people live or die.
 They decide that when they stick that needle in their arm,” Jones has been quoted as saying.